-How many Muslim people groups in Nigeria are unreached?
+How many unreached people groups are in the South Pacific?
 Answer ...

 "It will yet be that peoples will come, even the inhabitants of many cities.
 And the inhabitants of one will go to another saying, Let us go at once to entreat the favor of the Lord, and to seek the Lord of hosts; I will also go."
 Zechariah 8:20-21